-The Department for Aging and Rehabilitative Services contracts with 25 Area Agencies on Aging (AAAs) and other service providers throughout the Commonwealth to provide an array of services, which includes: the Virginia Public Guardian and Conservator Program, Legal Assistance and the local Long-Term Care Ombudsman Program.
+The Department for Aging and Rehabilitative Services contracts with 25 Area Agencies on Aging (AAAs) and other service providers throughout the Commonwealth to provide an array of services, which includes: the Virginia Public Guardian and Conservator Program, and the State and Local LongTerm Care Ombudsman Program, and Elder Abuse Prevention.

-This service area directly aligns with DARS' mission to foster the independence and well-being of older Virginians and supports their caregivers.
+This service area directly aligns with DARS' mission to foster the independence and wellbeing of older Virginians and supports their caregivers.